Metalmania97/MQTT-Load-Generator/README.md

 Small Java CLI tool that simulates many MQTT producers publishing JSON messages in parallel.

+Each producer simulates a single MQTT device (for example, one sensor).

 ## What it does

 At runtime, the app: